 Job titles are not consistent.
 Companies call similar job functions different things.

 And job titles change by industry, company, and location.
 For example, is your marketing job called “Marketing Specialist,” “Inbound Marketing Specialist,” “Content Marketing Specialist,” “Marketing Ninja,” or something else?
 Which are used by your target employers?
 In your target location?

-Job titles also change over time.
+Job titles often change over time and you might be asking “What is my professional job title?”
 For example, if you are a programmer, is your job in “MIS” or “IT”?